Phthius (son of Lycaon)

-In Greek mythology, Phthius (Ancient Greek: φθῖος) was an Arcadian prince as one of the 50 sons of the impious King Lycaon either by the naiad Cyllene, Nonacris or by unknown woman.
+In Greek mythology, Phthius (Φθῖος) was an Arcadian prince as one of the 50 sons of the impious King Lycaon either by the naiad Cyllene, Nonacris or by unknown woman.

 Mythology

 Phthius and his siblings were the most nefarious and carefree of all people.
 To test them, Zeus visited them in the form of a peasant.
 These brothers mixed the entrails of a child into the god's meal, whereupon the enraged king of the gods threw the meal over the table.
 Phthius was killed, along with his brothers and their father, by a lightning bolt of the god.